beratzorlu/Craftworks/README.md

 ### Typography

-[Code Institute](https://codeinstitute.net/ie/)'s reccomended approach to choosing fonts on [Google Fonts](https://fonts.google.com/about) was sufficient in finding satisfactory font families.
-The below is the list of fonts used to stylize the text content of the project;
+[Code Institute](https://codeinstitute.net/ie/)'s recommended approach to choosing fonts on [Google Fonts](https://fonts.google.com/about) was sufficient in finding satisfactory font families.
+Below is the list of fonts used to stylize the text content of the project;

 - Headings: Lora (Normal 400)
     ![Lora](docs/lora.png)